MicrosoftDocs/windows-itpro-docs/windows/privacy/configure-windows-diagnostic-data-in-your-organization.md

 This article applies to Windows 10, Windows Server, Surface Hub, and Hololens diagnostic data only.
 It describes the types of diagnostic data that’s sent back to Microsoft and the ways you can manage it within your organization.
 Microsoft uses the data to quickly identify and address issues affecting its customers.

+>[!IMPORTANT]
-IMPORTANT: Microsoft is [increasing transparency](https://blogs.microsoft.com/on-the-issues/2019/04/30/increasing-transparency-and-customer-control-over-data/) by categorizing the data we collect as required or optional.
+>Microsoft is [increasing transparency](https://blogs.microsoft.com/on-the-issues/2019/04/30/increasing-transparency-and-customer-control-over-data/) by categorizing the data we collect as required or optional.
 Windows 10 is in the process of updating devices to reflect this new categorization, and during this transition Basic diagnostic data will be recategorized as Required diagnostic data and Full diagnostic data will be recategorized as Optional diagnostic data.
 For more information, see [Changes to Windows diagnostic data](changes-to-windows-diagnostic-data-collection.md).

 ## Overview